All Blogs

 To run the frontend client, head over to apps/client and run bun dev.

-Note: Tauri requires you to use it’s own HTTP client library get full potential (this is annoying actually), so the fetcher function you’re seeing above is a custom function that I made for convenience.
+Note: Tauri requires you to use its own HTTP client library to get full potential (this is very annoying, actually), so the fetcher function you’re seeing above is a custom function that I made for convenience.
 You can find it in apps/client/utils/fetcher.ts.

 Sweet!
-But, right now, the Bun server is running separately on its own folder.
+But, right now, the Bun server is running separately in its own folder.
 When we ship our desktop app to the users, we need to somehow embed that Bun server into the final app bundle.
 Bun supports something called standalone binary mode or single-file executable out of the box.
-With this, you can create a single executable file that can be run in any platform without having to install any dependencies.
-They’re great for CLI application and in fact, Claude Code recently used Bun single-file executable to ship their agentic CLI app.
-I used sidecar feature 2 years ago in my free video compression app CompressO where FFmpeg is embedded as a sidecar binary to act as a media conversion layer.
+With this, you can create a single executable file that can be run on any platform without having to install any dependencies.
+They’re great for CLI applications and, in fact, Claude Code recently used Bun’s single-file executable to ship their agentic CLI app.
+I used the sidecar feature 2 years ago in my free video compression app CompressO, where FFmpeg is embedded as a sidecar binary to act as a media conversion layer.
 They’re really powerful if you want to quickly ship your app without having to rely on any platform or external dependencies.
-This is perfect for our need.
+This is perfect for our needs.

 Standalone Binary as a Tauri Sidecar

-Tauri has a feature called Sidecar which allows you to embed the external binaries into the app.
-After you embed the binaries, the Rust can spawn that binary to perform the task it was bundled for.
-One requirement for embedding the binary as a sidecar in Tauri is that, the binary must match the target platform you’re running the application.
-Meaning, you need to create a executable binary for each platform - MacOS, Windows and Linux.
-After creating the binary, we need to place the sidecar binary inside tauri/bin folder with respective target name.
+Tauri has a feature called Sidecar, which allows you to embed the external binaries into the app.
+After you embed the binaries, Rust can spawn that binary to perform the task it was bundled for.
+One requirement for embedding the binary as a sidecar in Tauri is that, the binary must match the target platform on which you’re running the application.
+Meaning, you need to create an executable binary for each platform - MacOS, Windows, and Linux.
+After creating the binary, we need to place the sidecar binary inside the tauri/bin folder with the respective target name.
 For example, if you created a binary for MacOS, name the binary executable as <any_name>-aarch64-apple-darwin for Silicon(arm64) Macs and <any_name>-x86_64-apple-darwin for Intel(x86-64) Macs.
-This is very common if you want to distribute the binary in different platforms and you can read about these extensively on Tauri and Bun docs.
+This is very common if you want to distribute the binary on different platforms and you can read about these extensively on Tauri and Bun docs.

 For our convenience, I’ve prepared a script that can detect your machine architecture and create a respective Bun binary automatically.
 You can browse the code for that in apps/server/scripts/compile.ts.
 Go ahead and run the command: